 Sadly, the history of science fairs in America is replete with incidents of extreme cruelty to animals by young, untrained students.
-To prevent these from recurring, the Westinghouse Science Talent Search now prohibits all live vertebrate experiments except those involving behavioral observation, blood or tissue research, and data analysis.
+To prevent these from recurring, the Westinghouse Science Talent Search now prohibits all live vertebrate experiments except those involving behavioral observation, blood or tissue research, or data analysis.

-Despite some recent tightening of its rules covering research on nonhuman vertebrate animals, however, the International Science and Engineering Fair still allows projects that involve painful procedures on vertebrates.
+Despite some recent tightening of its rules covering research on nonhuman vertebrate animals, the International Science and Engineering Fair still allows projects that involve painful procedures on vertebrates.